Brad Pitt And Jennifer Aniston Reunion Reportedly Continues: Justin Theroux Feeling Threatened?

 “It’s good to have someone have your back.”

-Appearing on Ellen DeGeneres’ talk show on Monday, Justin confessed that there’s one personal matter on which he and Aniston disagree.
-And that’s the “serial killer” scruffy beard that Theroux currently is sporting, reported E News.
+Appearing on Ellen DeGeneres’ talk show on Monday, Justin confessed that there’s one personal matter on which he and Aniston disagree: the “serial killer” scruffy beard that Theroux currently is sporting, reported E!
+News.

 Ellen pointed out that Justin’s beard recalled his look when they first met.
 Theroux had grown his scruff for a role in Wanderlust.
 And the reason why Theroux let his facial hair sprout again also has to do with a role.